MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Appendix

 \subsection{Objective Evaluation Metrics for Song Generation}

-\fundwo{\textbf{Lyrics Alignment:} We employed {Whisper ASR}~\citep{radford2022robustspeechrecognitionlargescale} to transcribe the generated vocals and compared the transcriptions with the ground-truth lyrics.
+\textbf{Lyrics Alignment.} We employed Whisper ASR~\citep{radford2022robustspeechrecognitionlargescale} to transcribe the generated vocals and compared the transcriptions with the ground-truth lyrics.
 Alignment quality is measured using the phoneme error rate (PER).
 We first convert both the predicted and reference texts into their phoneme representations.
 Then, PER is computed as $\mathrm{PER} = \frac{S + D + I}{N}$, where $S$, $D$, and $I$ denote substitutions, deletions, and insertions, respectively.
-A lower PER indicates better alignment.}
+A lower PER indicates better alignment.

-To verify the suitability of Whisper as an evaluation proxy for singing voice, we benchmarked its performance on the \textsc{CPOP}dataset~\citep{mirex2018alignment}, which consists of high-quality human vocal recordings.
+To verify the suitability of Whisper as an evaluation proxy for singing voice, we benchmarked its performance on the \textsc{CPOP} dataset~\citep{mirex2018alignment}, which consists of high-quality human vocal recordings.
 By comparing Whisper's transcriptions against the ground-truth lyrics, we obtained a PER of 0.059.
-This low error rate demonstrates that Whisper is highly effective at recognizing singing voices and provides a sufficiently reliable metric for evaluating lyric–audio alignment in our experiments.

-Furthermore, we observed a specific behavior in the Suno v4.5 baseline where short lyric inputs often triggered repetitive vocal lines.
-To prevent these repetitions from artificially inflating the PER and ensuring a fair comparison, we performed a deduplication step on the transcriptions, removing repeated lines before computing the PER scores.

-\textbf{Style Alignment:} We utilized CLAP~\citep{wu2024largescalecontrastivelanguageaudiopretraining} to compute the cosine similarity between audio embeddings of the generated music and embeddings of the text prompts, quantifying adherence to the intended global style.
+\textbf{Style Alignment.} We utilized CLAP~\citep{wu2024largescalecontrastivelanguageaudiopretraining} to compute the cosine similarity between audio embeddings of the generated music and embeddings of the text prompts.

-\textbf{Aesthetics Evaluation:} We used {Audiobox-Aesthetics}~\citep{tjandra2025metaaudioboxaestheticsunified}, to provide an automatic aesthetics assessment of the generated songs, capturing aspects such as clarity, richness, and technical fidelity.
-Specifically, Audiobox reports four sub-scores: Coherence (CE), Cultural Understanding (CU), Production Complexity (PC), and Production Quality (PQ).
+\textbf{Aesthetics Evaluation.} We used Audiobox-Aesthetics~\citep{tjandra2025metaaudioboxaestheticsunified} to provide an automatic aesthetics assessment of the generated songs.